Sahil-Gandhi52/Sahils-Anime-Bot/README.md

 A cool discord bot featuring anime using the following commands:

-a!anime - to play anime
+a!anime - To play anime

 a!help - For a help section